Contents

 Your kids will never lose a wellie again with this lovely wellie rack.
 All you need is a few strong branches and a larger log split in half.
 If you want to go the extra mile, sand it down and paint to match the exterior of your house.

-Garden Design Ideas: Water Features
+Creative Garden Ideas For Water Features

 51. Watering Cans